Why is order flow so persistent?: Clues about the cause of the negative contribution of herding

 We use the notation $MO_t^0$ for a market order at time $t$ that does not change the price and $MO_t'$ for a market order that changes the price.
 Conditioned on either of these events, the probabilities for subsequent market orders to have the same sign are

-Assuming that on average buy and sell trades have the same size and that brokers' inventories are bounded, these probabilities for large $\tau$ should converge to the unconditional probability $P(\epsilon_t) = 1/2$.
+Assuming that on average buy and sell trades are equally likely and that brokers' inventories are bounded, these probabilities for large $\tau$ should converge to the unconditional probability $P(\epsilon_t) = 1/2$.
 In Figure \ref{same} these are shown for AZN, plotted as a function of $\tau$ on a double logarithmic scale.
 To make the $\tau$ dependence clearer, we also plot the excess probabilities

 The decay of both $\tilde{P}^0$ and $\tilde{P'}$ is approximately a power law.
 However, when the original market order changes the price, the decay is faster.
 This means that, all else being equal, when a market order does not change the price the persistence of the sign of subsequent orders is much stronger than when it does change the price.